gereons/AoCTemplate/README.md

 Each day has at least 3 associated source files:

 * `DayX.swift` for the solution code
 * `DayX+Input.swift` for the puzzle input.
-This file is created by running the included `input.sh` script
+This file is created by running the `input.sh` script (see below) but is not included in this repo for [legal reasons](https://www.reddit.com/r/adventofcode/wiki/faqs/copyright/inputs).
 * `DayXTests.swift` for the test suite, if the puzzle has test cases

 `AoC.swift` has the `main()` function which simply runs one (or all) of the puzzles.